Scorpy-37/Kick.com-python-based-chat-reader/README.txt

 - Make sure to run update.py every once in a while to check for new updates to the script
 - You don't need to be streaming for this script to work.
 - Make sure to pause the stream in the browser window if you're streaming to not slow down your pc and wifi
-- If the browser comes up saying "Oops, Something went wrong", check the console for help
+- If the browser comes up saying "Oops, Something went wrong", make sure you entered the right channel name
-- If the script seems to crash, sends errors or doesn't receive messages whenever someone sends a message in chat, make sure to open the chat box in the browser when it launches.
-It should start working without you opening the chat after a few times of clicking the button manually.
-If you do not see the Chat button, make the browser window bigger.
-- Turn off warnings by typing "True" into the "skip_warnings.txt" file

-- IMPORTANT!!!
-If the browser comes up without the emoji picker above the chat message input box, the browser won't pick up on messages.
-I have no idea why it is like that, but the browser randomly decides to make the chat not work.
-Probably Kicks way to prevent people from using the website on a browser handled by a script (most likely to prevent botting).
-Either way, if you encounter this, restart the script.
-Try restarting it until the emoji picker and chat messages start working, everything should be working fine then.

-QNA:
+- Since update v1.6 you don't need to keep the browser not minimized and the 404 error only comes up when you enter the wrong channel name

+Q&A:

-- How does it do it?
+- How does it work?
 It launches a browser (Chrome), goes to your channel page on Kick.com and reads the page source to view the message container.

 - Is this allowed?
 I... have no idea.
-Other Kick.com bots like BotRix Beta use a browser extension to view things like alerts and such, I don't think this is that far from that.
+Other KickStreaming bots like BotRix Beta use a browser extension to view things like alerts and such, I don't think this is that far from that.

 - Why should I use this?
 Because it's probably one of the few public scripts for reading chat messages on Kick.com, considering they didn't make a public API for it themselves like Twitch did.
 Also this supports python, and who doesn't love python.

 - Is it reliable?
-Kind of, since I stream myself I will probably realize when and if the script breaks or becomes outdated.
-Make sure to check for updates in case you have any issues.
-It checks for common things coming before and after messages/usernames to cut them out of the page source code meaning if the websites style, html code or things like that change this script will most likely break.
+Since v1.6 the script is way more reliable never getting detected as a fake browser.
+In terms of being up to date to the website, as I stream myself I will notice if the script breaks due to a website structure update and I will try to push a fix as soon as possible.
+If you noticed the script doesn't work and you believe it's the scripts fault, you can always contact me on Discord.

 - Can I send chat messages with this?
 No.

 - Does this come with premade functions?
+Kind of, yes.
+You can find some free scripts in the extras folder.

+- Do I need to credit you?
 No...
-Well, a few, you can find them in the Extras folder, but you should code your own.

-- How do I turn off the warnings?
-If you didn't read the notes part, you can turn it off by typing "True" into the "skip_warnings.txt" file.

-- Why does the script randomly not work?
-Kick for some reason doesn't like you visiting the site with a browser running on scripts, though with enough retries it should definetly let you on.

-- Do I need to credit you?
-No. It would be nice though if you did!
+Unless you want to.